 - (1) The curriculum is designed to be taken over one year.
 Application for an extension to the program must be submitted to the Student Advisor.
 With approval, students have three years from the time of admission to complete the requirements for this program. - (2) Students are responsible for the completeness and accuracy of their registrations.
-Particular care should be exercised regarding prerequisite courses. - (3) Placements can be made anywhere in the Greater Edmonton area (Devon, Fort Saskatchewan, Leduc, Morinville, St Albert, Sherwood Park, Spruce Grove and Stony Plain) or as far away as 150 kilometers.
-Students are responsible for their transportation to practice placements and for the costs of travel and accommodations - (4) Students must have a lab coat.
+Particular care should be exercised regarding prerequisite courses. - Placements can be made anywhere in the Greater Edmonton area (Devon, Fort Saskatchewan, Leduc, Morinville, St Albert, Sherwood Park, Spruce Grove and Stony Plain) or as far away as 150 kilometers.
+Students are responsible for their transportation to practice placements and for the costs of travel and accommodations.